 This can cause different problems for gardeners and homeowners.
 For example, fungus gnats can damage seedlings by eating away at their roots, while this white-colored fly can weaken houseplants by sucking out their sap.

 The 5 Most Popular Fungus Gnat Traps Currently in the Market

 They might be among the hardest pests to eliminate.
-However, these fungus gnat traps have already proved successful in catching these stubborn pests.
+However, these traps have already proved successful in catching these stubborn pests.
 The ones we selected have different features, methods of trapping the gnats, and price ranges.